 Pick Your Theme

-Every weekend has a different theme at Ren Fest.
-It kicks off with Queen's Birthday Celebration and follows with others like 1001 Dreams, Pirate Adventure, All Hallows Eve, Heroes and Villains, Barbarian Invasion, Highland Fling and Celtic Christmas.
-Pick what interests you, put on a costume and head over to enjoy the entertainment-packed schedule.
+Every weekend, there is a different theme at Ren Fest.
+It kicks off with Oktoberfest and follows with others like 1001 Dreams, Pirate Adventure, All Hallows Eve, Heroes and Villains, Barbarian Invasion, Highland Fling and Celtic Christmas.
+Pick what interests you, wear a costume, and head over to enjoy the entertainment-packed schedule.
 In case you’re wondering, you don’t have to go in costume, but believe us, you'll want to.

 Eat & Drink

-If you’re going to spend a full day exploring this expansive magical kingdom, you’ll surely need to eat and drink.
+If you’re going to spend a whole day exploring this expansive magical kingdom, you’ll surely need to eat and drink.
 Thankfully, food options are plentiful at the festival.
 In true Renaissance Fest fashion, we suggest you have a turkey leg and a funnel cake at least once.
+Also, try Polonia restaurant for hearty real Polish food.
+They have a sampler platter that has pierogies, cabbage rolls, bigos (a kind of sauerkraut stew), mashed potatoes, and delicious kielbasa sausage.
+It may be the best value in terms of food because it can easily be shared by at least two hungry people or three to four light eaters.
 Feel like having a drink?
-The kingdom’s taverns, pubs and inns offer the King’s brews, wine, mead, and more.
+The kingdom’s taverns, pubs, and inns offer the King’s brews, wine, mead, and more.

 Shop Around